EquineDev/Unity_Philips_hue/README.md

 * Open the the Example Scene Or Drag the Hue Bridge prefab in the prefab folder into your scene
 * In the HostName enter your IP address of your Hue Hub.
 * Press the link button on the  Hue Hub then click on create new user (Note: Hue Hub Bridge API 1.31 removed API calls to remove users from whitelist, you need to go to the  https://account.meethue.com/apps to remove users now)
-* Click on Dicovery Lights to find all lights connect to  Hue Hub
+* Click on Discovery Lights to find all lights connect to  Hue Hub
 * Click on Save Config to save  Hue Hub configuration to a Json file in StreamingAssets folder.

 # Hue Bridge Properties